crzcssdy/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

+* Please note that I was not able to complete the 2nd part of the assigment regarding Designing Your Own Climate App.
+It became a bit overwhelming to navigate this section of the assignment and was ultimately not able to establish a successful Flask application with functional routes.

 # SQLAlchemy Homework - Surfs Up!

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.